OpenNebula/website/content/quick_start/try_opennebula/run_kubernetes_clusters_on_opennebula/running_kubernetes_clusters.md

 <!--# Running Kubernetes Clusters -->

 This page illustrates how to download a Kubernetes cluster from the OpenNebula Marketplace and deploy it on a remote cloud cluster.

-It assumes that an OpenNebula instance exists running a Front-end with a remote cloud cluster on AWS.
+For this example, the cloud cluster is provisioned on AWS, and has at least two virtual networks configured: a private and a public network, that pre-allocates elastsic IPs.

 Like the WordPress VM, the Kubernetes cluster is available in the [OpenNebula Public Marketplace](https://marketplace.opennebula.io).
 You can find it as the multi-VM appliance **Service OneKE**, the OpenNebula Kubernetes Edition.